7 Money Issues That Didn’t Exist 50 Years Ago

 “Americans have a long-standing love affair with their credit cards,” Lauren Anastasio, CFP at SoFi, told Go Banking Rates.
 “Credit cards have become increasingly popular and the norm for spending money. […] Depending on the type of credit card you have, people are more incentivized today by rewards points that you can cash in for things like travel, airfare or cash back — making it easier to overspend without realizing it.”

-With all of those credit cards out there as well as online bank accounts, it opens the door for identity theft.
+With all of those credit cards and online bank accounts out there, it opens the door for identity theft.
 Approximately 49 million American consumers were victims of identity fraud, which caused a total of about $56 billion in 2020, according to CNBC.

 “Identity fraud has evolved and now reflects the lengths criminals will take to directly target consumers in order to steal their personally identifiable information,” said John Buzzard, a lead fraud and security analyst with Javelin Strategy & Research.